Dan Evans (tennis): 2024: Olympic quarterfinal with Murray, record-breaking US Open match time, back to top 175

+2025: Eastbourne quarterfinal

+Having dropped to world No. 199, Evans was given a wildcard into the Queen's Club Championships in June, and defeated seventh seed Frances Tiafoe to reach the second round, where he lost to Brandon Nakashima.
+The following week at the Eastbourne Open, he again entered the main-draw as a wildcard and overcame world No. 49 Miomir Kecmanović and second seed Tommy Paul to make it into the quarterfinals.
+His run was ended in the last eight by lucky loser Jenson Brooksby in straight sets.
+At Wimbledon, Evans defeated fellow British wildcard entrant Jay Clarke in the first round, but lost to sixth seed Novak Djokovic in his next match.

+Entering as a wildcard at the Washington Open, Evans registered wins over Zizou Bergs and 13th seed Alex Michelsen to reach the third round, where he lost to lucky loser Corentin Moutet.

 Playing style

 Evans is an all-court player who plays a tactical game with an emphasis on counter-punching and neutralising or re-directing pace.
-Evan's groundstrokes are solid but not overwhelming weapons, especially his single-handed backhand, which he tends to slice.
+Evans's groundstrokes are solid but not overwhelming weapons, especially his single-handed backhand, which he tends to slice.
 His game usually involves counter-punching and moving opponents around from the baseline, before finding an opportunity to inject pace and attack.
 He is known to be a tactical, adaptable player, able to use his variety to probe for weaknesses and disrupt opponents' rhythm.
 He often uses the backhand slice to neutralise the pace in rallies, and also the drop shot to bring opponents to the net, exploiting opponents too comfortable at the baseline.
 Additionally, Evans is a skilled volleyer and is capable of serve-and-volleying.
 His lack of consistent power from the baseline has been cited as a weakness, though he makes up for it with speed and defensive skills.

 Image

 Evans has been referred to as 'the bad boy of British tennis' and 'the most egregious wasted talent in British tennis'.

 Evans has lost his LTA funding twice, because of his off-court behaviour and lack of commitment.
 Firstly as an 18-year-old, he went clubbing in the early hours, the night before a doubles match with Dan Smethurst at the 2008 Junior Wimbledon, which they subsequently lost.
 Evans was considered to have significant potential but his LTA coaches found his commitment frustratingly inconsistent over the years, so in 2012, Evans was stripped of his funding a second time.
-Evans's reputation as someone who likes a night out and a drink has persisted, but he insists it is controlled.

-In 2014, sports agent Stuart Duguid, of the management company Lagardere Unlimited, said of his charge Evans, 'British tennis fans are desperate for another top player to get behind in addition to Murray.
+In 2014, the management company Lagardere Unlimited's sports agent, Stuart Duguid, said of his charge Evans: 'British tennis fans are desperate for another top player to get behind in addition to Murray.
 Dan offers something a little bit different – he's more edgy and unpredictable.
 He's a bit of an enigma.'

 Performance timelines

 Singles

-Current through the 2023 BNP Paribas Open.
+Current through the 2025 Citi DC Open.